-IRELAND has provided plenty of memorable Oscar winners and nominees down the years and it's no different in 2018.
+IRELAND has provided plenty of memorable Oscar winners and nominees down the years and it's no different this year.

 With 27 Irish Oscar wins to date, there are plenty of Academy Awards highlights to look back on - here are just seven of The Irish Post's favourites.

 7. Josie MacAvin – Best Art Direction for Out Of Africa in 1986